firefly-cpp/toml-adapt/README.md

 ### Alpine Linux

-To install toml-adapt on Alpine Linux, please enable Testing repository and use:
+To install toml-adapt on Alpine Linux, use:

 ```sh
 $ apk add toml-adapt